Theory of motivated information management: Background

-TMIM was first proposed in 2004 by Walid Afifi and Judith Weiner through their article, “Toward a Theory of Motivated Information Management”.
+TMIM was first proposed in 2004 by Walid Afifi and Judith Weiner through their article, "Toward a Theory of Motivated Information Management."
 A revision to the theory was put forth by Walid Afifi and Christopher Morse in 2009.

-TMIM was developed to account for a person's ‘active’ information management efforts in interpersonal communication channels.
-The framework shares close ties to Brashers' uncertainty management theory, Babrow's problematic integration theory, Johnson & Meischkes' comprehensive model of information seeking (CMIS) and Bandura's social cognitive theory.
+TMIM was developed to account for a person's active information management efforts in interpersonal communication channels.
+The framework shares close ties to Brashers' uncertainty management theory, Babrow's problematic integration theory, Johnson and Meischkes' comprehensive model of information seeking and Bandura's social cognitive theory.
 The revision also relies on Lazarus' appraisal theory of emotions.
 TMIM stemmed out of a desire to bring together ideas and address limitations of existing frameworks on uncertainty.
 More specifically, it emphasizes the role played by efficacy beliefs, explicitly highlights the role played by the information provider in uncertainty management interactions, and improves communication research about uncertainty management decisions.

 Definition

 TMIM is a description of a three-phase process that individuals go through in deciding whether to seek or avoid information about an issue and a similar two-stage process that information providers go through in deciding what, if any, information to provide.

 TMIM's three-phase process consists of the interpretation, evaluation, and decision stages and the two-stage process is broken down by examining the role of the information seeker and information provider.